wences-sanchez/Knowledge-Base/pages/Linux Fundamentals.md

 		- `/usr` is for your program files
 		- `/var` is the directory that different services use to dynamically create files.
 			- `/var/log` contains your log files and
-			- `/var/cache` anything needed to be
+			- `/var/cache` contains anything needed to be cached -
 		-
 		-
 		-